-Lecture Learning outcomes Operations Management: Introduction Understand the key issues and challenges in industrial operations management Recap of relevant MET IIA material Project Management Learn the fundamentals of project management - Project Planning, GANTT Charts, Project Evaluation and Review Technique (PERT), Critical Path Method, (CPM), Project Resource Planning, Activity crashing Learn how to quantify and manage uncertainties and risks in projects Industrial Logistics Understand the challenges in designing and managing a logistics system Learn how data analytics and machine learning is applied in industry to manage complex logistics operations Temporary logistics operations Understand the challenges in and the process of rapid setting up of temporary logistics operations Supply chain risk and resilience Learn how to identify key risks in industrial supply chains Understand the interdependencies between different types of supply chain risks Learn different approaches for quantifying and analysing risk in supply chains Data analytics in supply chain management Discuss how quantitative approaches may complement and are influenced by practical and business issues relating to supply chain management.
-Supply chain game Understand the dynamics that emerge along a supply chain Discuss strategies to overcome adverse emergent effects Introduction to Services and Service Design Understand the economic, strategic and environmental rationales of why manufacturing companies are servitizing Understand the concept of servitization and the key differences between manufacturing and services Understand the five phases of service design thinking, particularly focus on understanding customer/user needs Understand the service - concept, experience and outcome framework
+Lecture Learning outcomes Project Management Learn the fundamentals of project management - Project Planning, GANTT Charts, Project Evaluation and Review Technique (PERT), Critical Path Method, (CPM), Project Resource Planning, Activity crashing.
+Learn how to quantify and manage uncertainties and risks in projects.
+Industrial Logistics Understand the challenges in designing and managing a logistics system Learn how to determine optimal routing of products in a logistics network Learn how data analytics and machine learning is applied in industry to manage complex logistics operations Warehouse management Understand the challenges in operating industrial warehouses Learn how to determine optimal warehouse location and design warehouse layout Temporary logistics operations Understand the challenges in and the process of rapid setting up of temporary logistics operations Quantitative approaches for supply chain Optimising supplier selection management Supply chain configuration Learn quantitative approaches in the effective modeling and analysis of supply chain problems Practice the use of quantitative approaches in a range of supply chain problems such as configuration, work, and profit allocation Discuss how quantitative approaches may complement and are influenced by practical and business issues relating to supply chain management.
+Supply chain risk and resilience Learn how to identify key risks in industrial supply chains Understand the interdependencies between different types of supply chain risks Learn different approaches for quantifying and analysing risk in supply chains Understand industrial approaches to managing supply chain risks Supply chain game Understand the dynamics that emerge along a supply chain Discuss strategies to overcome adverse emergent effects

-Customer service journey and business model innovation Understand the journey to service from the customers/ users perspective and correspondent set of operations Understand the service business model innovation concept and examples The future of services with digital Learn the trends and future of services and the role of digital technology in effective delivery and management of services
+Introduction to Services and Service Design Understand the economic, strategic and environmental rationales of why manufacturing companies are servitizing Understand the concept of servitization and the key differences between manufacturing and services Understand the five phases of service design thinking, particularly focus on understanding customer/user needs Understand the service - concept, experience and outcome framework Customer service journey and business model innovation Understand the journey to service from the customers/ users perspective and correspondent set of operations Understand the service business model innovation concept and examples The future of services with digital Learn the trends and future of services and the role of digital technology in effective delivery and management of services